jlarriba/volume-pipewire/README.md

 # Before using this block

+This is a fork of the block volume-pipewire.
+As pactl result messages are translated to the language of you system, this blocklet does not work if your system language is not english.
+This fork adapts the script to read the spanish translations out of the pactl translated messages and make it work in a spanish system without having to change the language.

 This is a fork of the block volume-pulseaudio, that supports pipewire, pulseaudio, and alsa.
 This is achieved by using the tool pactl instead of pacmd.